Deadly Ebola cousin Marburg found in West African bats

 Bats can spread viruses by biting people, but their saliva and guano can also spread the viruses — for instance, when they forage on fruit that people also gather and eat.
 People can catch viruses when they hunt and eat bats, as well.

 Marburg’s relative, Ebola, is more common and may also be spread by bats.
 The Democratic Republic of Congo in central Africa is now fighting a very big outbreak of Ebola.
-At least 542 people have been infected in the outbreak and 319 have died, the country’s health ministry says.
+At least 549 people have been infected in the outbreak and 326 have died, the World Health Organization said Thursday.
 At least 50,000 people have been vaccinated against the virus but civil war has made it difficult for health workers to do their jobs.
 The virus has also spread in towns, making it hard to contain.